 Bring Water to a Boil

-Putting your pasta over water that is not yet bubbling hot will not give you a firmly cooked pasta.
+Putting your pasta over water that is not yet bubbling hot will not give you firmly cooked pasta.
 This is because the pasta will soften before starting to get cooked.
 Your pasta will surely come out mushy losing its firmness while it is still in the pot.
-It is truly important that you wait until the water is boiling hot before adding the pasta.
+You must wait until the water is boiling before adding the pasta.

 Cut 1 Minute Off the Prescribed Cooking Time